bacovel/JavaScritp-DrumKit/README.md

 # JavaScritp-DrumKit
-I learned advanced concepts about DOM manipulation and oop
+I learned advanced concepts about DOM manipulation and oop.
+I used the "Udemy 2022 Web Development Bootcamp" course as a support.